nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Similarly, you may press the `ESC` key on your keyboard to exit out of the command box and hide the results display.
+Similarly, you may press the <code>ESC</code> key on your keyboard to exit out of the command box and hide the results display.
 </div>

-### People Panel
+<h3>People Panel</h3>

 The People Panel contains all the club and organisation members you have registered in this book.
 They are laid out horizontally.
 You can scroll the list by hovering your mouse over the People Panel and scrolling the mouse-wheel, or by clicking on and dragging the horizontal scroll bar to scroll.